metacreek/springboard/CAPSTONE.md

 ## Process
 For training data, I crawled several news and opinion websites using an open-source crawling tool named [News Please](https://github.com/fhamborg/news-please).
-The crawled data was loaded into Spark, where I performed several analyses on the data so that I could determine how to clean and wrangle the data for my project.
+The crawled data was loaded into Spark, where I performed several analyses on the data to determine how to clean and wrangle the data for my project.
 Some websites were eliminated at this stage because crawling returned a very small number of articles.
 I also discovered that the returned articles would vary for some sites based on the user agent, so I refined